ALPHABETICAL SYDNEY: ALL ABOARD!

 A CHRISTMAS CAROL

 This adaptation of Charles Dickens’ enduring story is best described as a political panto.
 Directed by, and featuring John Bell as Scrooge, music hall sing-alongs collide with a bracing call-to-arms against mean-spiritedness.
-Commissioned by the Ensemble Theatre for production in December 2021.
-Book tix here.
+Commissioned by the Ensemble Theatre, and coming in December 2022.

 In collaboration with composer Victoria Bond, this opera is about Victoria Woodhull, who ran for presidency before women had even been granted the right to vote, returns to New York City in April 2020.
 It’s being performed as part of Cutting Edge Concerts’ New Music Festival: